IBM/elasticsearch-spark-recommender/README.md

 When the reader has completed this journey, they will understand how to:

-* Ingest and index user event data into Elasticsearch
+* Ingest and index user event data into Elasticsearch using the Elasticsearch Spark connector
 * Load event data into Spark DataFrames and use Spark's machine learning library (MLlib) to train a collaborative filtering recommender model
 * Export the trained model into Elasticsearch